-On either side of the gate are two towers built on a trapezoid base.
+The gate is flanked on either side by two towers built on a trapezoid base.

-The arch itself is round and the words AUGUSTA PERUSIA written on it were placed here by Emperor Augustus after the war in the year 40 BC, after the Roman troops defeated Perugia.
+The arch itself is round.
+The words AUGUSTA PERUSIA inscribed on it were placed there by Emperor Augustus after the war in the year 40 BC, after the Roman troops had defeated the troops of Perugia.

-The other inscription adorning the arch, COLONIA VIBIA, is in memory of Vibio Treboniano Gallo, an emperor who gave Perugia the status of a colony.
+The other inscription adorning the arch, COLONIA VIBIA, is in memory of Vibio Treboniano Gallo, the emperor who gave Perugia the status of a colony.